 A: You do not, in fact, there is no residency requirement to participate.
 Everyone is welcome!

-Q: How do I rent a shelterhouse, plan my wedding in a park, or have a block party?
+Q: How do I rent a shelterhouse, plan my wedding in a park?

 Q: How do I get more information about programs offered within the Columbus Recreation and Parks Department?